bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The tool automatically modifies the columns on the data source corresponding to the ``xs`` and ``ys`` values of the glyph.
-Any additional columns in the data source will be padded with the declared ``empty_value``, when adding a new point.
-Any newly added patch or multi-line will be inserted on the ``ColumnDataSource`` of the first supplied renderer.
+Any additional columns in the data source will be padded with the declared ``empty_value`` when adding a new point.
+Any newly added points will be inserted in the ``ColumnDataSource`` of the first supplied renderer.

-It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
+It is also often useful to limit the number of elements that can be drawn.
+For example, when specifying a specific number of regions of interest.
 Using the ``num_objects`` property, you can ensure that once the limit has been reached, the oldest patch/multi-line will be popped off the queue to make space for the new patch/multi-line being added.